gearmonkey/service_contracts/development_service_contract.md

 ## Terms

 1. **Rate**:
-Services shall be billed to the Client at the rate of $__ USD per hour.
+Services shall be billed to the Client at the rate of £__ GBP per hour.

 2. **Payment**:
 The Client shall send payment to the Developer within 30 days of receiving